system76/docs/content/pop-recovery.md

 ## Chroot

-`chroot` is the way to run commands as if the existing operating system had been booted.
+`chroot` runs commands as if the existing operating system had been booted.
 Once these commands are run, then package manager (`apt`) and other system-level commands can be run.

 The EFI partition is the next partition to be mounted.
 To help identify it, this partition is usually around 512MB, and is labeled as `/boot/efi`.

 | **SATA Drives**                       | **NVMe Drives**                          |
 |:-------------------------------------:|:----------------------------------------:|
 | ```sudo mount /dev/sda1 /mnt/boot/efi```    | ```sudo mount /dev/nvme0n1p1 /mnt/boot/efi```  |

+>**Note**: Make sure the system has an internet connection before copying over /etc/resolv.conf file.

 ```bash
 for i in /dev /dev/pts /proc /sys /run; do sudo mount -B $i /mnt$i; done